 Tool wanted to show that success doesn’t mean that they’ve sold out.
 The edgy and punk spirit that gave birth to Tool was still there, and real fans should see it.
 The title was punk, and the song pokes fun at mindless fans quite effectively.

-Tool has put out many memorable songs throughout their career, and this is a song to highlight.
-It’s a long song as it’s a little over eight minutes.
+There have been many memorable Tool songs released throughout their career, and this is a track to highlight.
+It’s a long one as it’s a little over eight minutes.

 It has a staccato foundation and uses that foundation to make a musical statement.